 Verse 2 says, “For one believes he may eat all things, but he who is weak eats only vegetables.”
 Could it be that some of these converts found it difficult to discontinue some of their previous ascetic habits?
 Could it be that some of them incorporated perhaps a mild form of it into their Christian experience?
-What if their practice of eating purely vegetables on certain days of the week was a previous ascetic practice they found it hard to relinquish, and yet Paul did not think it something worth arguing over?
+What if their practice of eating purely vegetables on certain days of the week was a previously held ascetic practice they found it hard to relinquish, and yet Paul did not think it something worth arguing over?
 We’ve all been there.
-I have heard of former Jews who, although they are not Christians, find it difficult to cease celebrating Hannakah, or performing other Jewish customs.
+I have heard of former Jews who, although they are now Christians, find it difficult to cease performing certain Jewish customs.
 We wouldn’t find many of these things wrong in and of themselves.
 Why then should the Roman Christians argue over such scruples?

 FOODS OFFERED TO IDOLS

-Probably the best explanation is that Paul is addressing the use of foods offered to idols, and a comparison of the details outlined in 1 Corinthians 8 lends credibility to this explanation.
+Finally, one of the best explanations is that Paul was addressing the use of foods offered to idols, and a comparison of the details outlined in 1 Corinthians 8 lends credibility to this interpretation.
 Two important points link Romans 14 with 1 Corinthains 8.
-The first link is that Paul was actually writing his letter from the city of Corinth,(G5U) where the issue of foods offered to idols arose about a year before.
+The first link is that Paul was actually writing his letter from the city of Corinth,(50) where the issue of foods offered to idols arose about a year before.
 The issue must have been fresh in his mind and seeing that something similar arose in the Roman church, he took advantage of the moment and addressed them as well.

 Note that the words “their conscience, being weak, is defiled” helps explain what it means to be “weak” in Romans 14:1.
 They are weak “in the faith,” that is, their minds are not spiritually mature enough to grasp the concept that there are no spiritual connections between eating foods offered to idols and sin.
 The one in sin, actually, is the stronger brother who does not take the weaker brother’s sensibilities into account (verse 12).
 The solution is the same here as in Romans 14, basically, “don’t do anything to offend your spiritually weaker brother even if you don’t agree with him on this point.”